-A biographical memoir on author Lamorna Spry’s grandfather and his sister on the fishing riots between Newlyn fishermen and fishermen from the East Coast in Lowestoft and Yarmouth in 1896.
+A biographical memoir on author Lamorna Spry’s grandfather and his sister on the fishing riots between Newlyn fishermen and fishermen from East Anglia in 1896.

 This story is about William Osborne Guy, known to the family as Willie Guy, but whose nickname as a child was ‘Clue’ – nobody could ever tell me why.
 He was born in Newlyn just outside of Penzance in the far west of Cornwall on August 5th in 1887.